Lucy from Peanuts offers friendly career advice for five cents

 If you have resources you don’t need, I can always use groceries, pet supplies (15 lb.
 18 month old chihuahua mix), household supplies (laundry/dish detergent, garbage bags, etc.), or gift cards for places that provide them.

-I may need to trade in my full desktop PC for a comparable laptop at some point, much as it pains me to consider it.
-If you’re interested in buying a solid, gently used gaming PC that was built to run Cyberpunk 2077 at max spec, let me know!
-(I might sell my desk and printer too) I’m open to trading it for a powerful Windows Laptop that can last me a couple years or for cash I can use to get one.
+I may need to trade in my full desktop PC for a comparable laptop at some point, much as it pains me.
+If you’re interested in a gently used gaming PC built to run Cyberpunk 2077 at max spec, let me know!
+I might sell my desk and printer too.
+I’m open to trading it for a powerful Windows Laptop that can last me a couple years or for cash.

 Buy My Stuff

 I’m selling many of my most collectible Magic: The Gathering cards.
 All the prices are low TCGplayer range or better.
-I’m trying to regularly update my spreadsheet for my top-price card offerings but feel free to inquire about any cards you’re in the market for and I can check for them.
-I can meet pretty flexibly in the east bay area to personally hand them off to you, but Emeryville Public Market or It’s Your Move Games in Oakland are both great places to meet.
+I regularly update my spreadsheet for my top-price card offerings but feel free to inquire about any cards.
+I can meet pretty flexibly in the east bay area to personally hand them off to you.
+Emeryville Public Market or It’s Your Move Games in Oakland are both great places to meet.

 I’m also going to start looking to downsize my belongings in the coming months.
-I’ll be selling things like furniture, hobby supplies, and appliances, so keep an eye on my feeds for Craigslist or FB Marketplace posts.
+I’ll sell furniture, hobby supplies, and appliances, so keep an eye on my feeds for Craigslist or FB Marketplace posts.
 Or if you want something you know I have, make me an offer!
-If things don’t improve soon, I’ll need to rent out or sell my condo, so I need to reduce my footprint either way and I love me some minimalism even if things do turn up soon.
+If things don’t improve soon, I’ll need to rent or sell my condo, so I need to reduce my footprint either way.
+I love minimalism even if things do turn up soon.

 Hire Me!

 I’m an exceptionally good helper for regular human stuff.
-In addition to my corporate skills, I can cook, clean, run errands, manage calendars, watch kids or pets or homes, help with computer stuff, do research, fill out forms, touch up photos, answer/make phone calls, manage home projects, tutor, and more!
+In addition to my corporate skills, I can cook, clean, run errands, manage calendars, watch kids/pets/homes, help with computer stuff, do research, fill out forms, touch up photos, answer/make phone calls, manage home projects, tutor, and more!
 If we can work out a compensation or bartering situation that works for both of us, let’s do it!

 Rent My Place

 I’m considering offering my condo for rent as a furnished apartment.
-I’ll need a decent amount of notice (If this happens, I’d be moving into a friend’s small apartment nearby and living out of my suitcase for a while) to get it ready for new inhabitants, but if you know anyone who needs a furnished 1 bedroom apartment with great amenities in Emeryville near all kinds of public transit and walkable areas within the next year or so, let me know!
+I’ll need a decent amount of notice to get it ready for new inhabitants.
+If this happens, I’d move into a friend’s small apartment nearby and living out of my suitcase for a while.
+If you know anyone who needs a furnished 1 bedroom apartment with great amenities in Emeryville near all kinds of public transit and walkable areas within the next year or so, let me know!
 (I’ll likely be looking for around $2,500/mo)

 House Me

-If you’re a friend in the Bay Area who is open to housing Rogue and I if things go this way in the coming year, please let me know.
-I know I’m not the easiest to live with, but I will come to the table with that knowledge and offer ways to make it mutually beneficial as best as I can.
+If you’re in the Bay Area and open to housing Rogue and I, please let me know.
+I’m not the easiest to live with, but I’ll come to the table with ways to make it mutually beneficial as best as I can.

-Even though these possible needs aren’t coming until late 2024 or early 2025, I could really use the peace of mind of having a local safety net ASAP.
-As I mentioned in my freelance story at the start of this post, I would prefer no one offers this assistance half-heartedly, so please be serious if you do. 🥰
+These needs aren’t coming until late 2024, but I need the peace of mind of a local safety net.
+As mentioned in my freelance story, I’d prefer a whole-hearted offer, so please be serious if you do. 🥰

 Timeline